adrianboston/srcset/README.md

 - Then issue the Rust compiler build command: `cargo build --release`

+- The binary will be found at `./target/release/srcset`

 ** Make sure to build using the `--release` option; otherwise, the executable  will be very slow.
 Consider it similar to gcc optimization level.

 ### Useful Resources